Graduate Studies

 Research Opportunities

-Our students have benefited from the opportunity to work as Research Assistants on a diverse range of research projects.
+Our students have benefited from the opportunity to work as Research Assistants on a diverse range of award-winning research projects.
 Current projects include:

 • Women of the Apocalypse: Writing the End of the World in Canada (Wendy Roy, Canadian Literature)